-Gujarat Fluorochemicals GmbH ("the Company") is incorporated in Germany and is engaged in the business of trading in fluoropolymers (PTFE, PVDF, PFA, FEP & FKM) and allied products.
-The Company is a subsidiary of Gujarat Fluorochemicals Limited, India (earlier known as Inox Fluorochemicals Limited), and its ultimate holding company is Inox Leasing and Finance Limited, India.
-The activities of the Company are mainly in Europe.
+Gujarat Fluorochemicals Americas LLC ("the Company") is incorporated in the United States of America and is engaged in the business of trading in fluoropolymers (PTFE, PVDF, PFA, FEP & FKM) and allied products.
+During the previous year, the Company has discontinued manufacturing of PTFE compounds.
+The Company is a subsidiary of Gujarat Fluorochemicals Limited, India (earlier known as Inox Fluorochemicals Limited) and its ultimate holding company is Inox Leasing and Finance Limited, India.
+The activities of the Company are based in United States of America (USA).